The policy framework

 Every organisation relies on the confidentiality, integrity, and availability of the information it processes, stores, and communicates.

-Your organisation should develop, implement, and review security measures for protecting information from unauthorised use, accidental modification, loss or release.
+An organisation needs to develop, implement, and review security measures for protecting information from unauthorised use, accidental modification, loss or release.
 You do this through:

 • establishing an information security culture